-Initial tests before any adjustments.
+Initial tests before any IF Filter adjustments.

-The selectivity selections seemed OK on listening tests.
+The selectivity selections originally seemed OK on listening tests.
 With a Sig Gen, it seemed to have just a little but acceptable pass band ripple.

 When Selectivity "VN" was selected on my 1830, at times it would have lower level response, and it seemed that tuning of signals "sounded" different on AF, and the selectivity was very sharp with a slight tendency to "ring".
 I thought that the requirement to have such a sharp filter response was unnecessary, and that the "N" selection was more than adequate for CW modes.
-This era in history has passed.
+This era in history, and the requirement, has now passed.